 Our commitment to governance policies and practices that serve the interests of the Company and our shareholders, customers and communities is underscored by the following corporate governance practices and facts for PNM Resources that are described further on our annual proxy statements:

-Our sustainability efforts, developed through research, benchmarking and engagement with our stakeholders, support our three strategic goals identified by our Board and executive leadership team through our strategic planning process:
+Our sustainability efforts, developed through research, benchmarking and engagement with our stakeholders, support our five strategic objectives identified by our Board and executive leadership team through our strategic planning process:

 - Earning authorized returns on our regulated businesses

-- Delivering above industry-average earnings and dividend growth
+- Delivering earnings and dividend growth at or above industry-average

 - Maintaining solid investment grade metrics